loganmarchione/telegraf-nut-input/README.md

 # telegraf-nut-input

 Gets data from [Network UPS Tools (NUT)](https://networkupstools.org/), sends the results to InfluxDB via Telegraf.
-This is a modified version of [this repo](https://github.com/spidertyler2005/ups-telegraf/tree/patch-1)
+This is a modified version of [this repo](https://github.com/spidertyler2005/ups-telegraf/tree/patch-1).

 ## Explanation

   - This is a Python3 script that gets data from NUT, via the `upsc` command, then writes that data to standard output.
   - The output is in Influx's [line protocol](https://docs.influxdata.com/influxdb/v1.8/write_protocols/line_protocol_reference/#) format.
   - This script is meant to run via Telegraf, which then writes the data to an InfluxDB database (you can later graph this data with Grafana or Chronograf).
+  - No user data (ups names, usernames, passwords, database connections, etc...) is stored in the Python script.
+Everything is setup in the `telegraf.conf` file.

 ## Requirements